Garlic-Team/gcommands/guide/guide/interactions/slashcommands.md

             .hello
         </dis-message>
         <dis-message profile="gcommands">
-            Hello world!
+            Hello, <b>iZboxo#2828</b>!
         </dis-message>
     </dis-messages>
 </div>

-The `respond` feature is simply amazing.
-It works for legal commands and slash commands as well.
+The `respond` function allows you to send responses with message, slash and context menu commands.
-The respond function works in exactly the same way as the `channel.send` function but has even more options.
-You can find them in the [documentation](https://gcommands.js.org/docs/#/docs/main/dev/typedef/GPayloadOptions) or look in the [Additional Features](./beginner/additionalfeatures.md)
+The respond function works the same way as `TextBasedChannel.send` function but has more options.
+You can find them [here](https://gcommands.js.org/docs/#/docs/main/dev/typedef/GPayloadOptions), or look in [Additional Features](./additionalfeatures.md)

 ::: warning
 Don't forget that `ephemeral` property only works on slash commands (interactions).
 :::

-Wait...
-How do I do for example userinfo/channelinfo command?

-## Getting other parameters

-Simple!
-You just add more things to the run function.
-For example `member`.
-You can find all the stuff in the [documentation](https://gcommands.js.org/docs/#/docs/main/dev/typedef/CommandRunOptions)
+Here's an example with a `info` command:

 ```js
 const { Command } = require("gcommands");